-''' picante::unifrac(phylocom$sample, phylocom$phylo) # Now try a parallel implementation using doParallel, which leverages the # new 'parallel' core package in R 2.14.0+ # Note that simply loading the 'doParallel' package is not enough, you must # call a function that registers the backend.
-In general, this is pretty easy # with the 'doParallel package' (or one of the alternative 'do' packages) # # Also note that the esophagus example has only 3 samples, and a relatively small # tree.
+''' Perform UniFrac on esophagus data data("esophagus") (y <- UniFrac(esophagus, TRUE)) UniFrac(esophagus, TRUE, FALSE) UniFrac(esophagus, FALSE) # Now try a parallel implementation using doParallel, which leverages the # new 'parallel' core package in R 2.14.0+ # Note that simply loading the 'doParallel' package is not enough, you must # call a function that registers the backend.
+In general, this is pretty easy # with the 'doParallel package' (or one of the alternative 'do' packages) # Also note that the esophagus example has only 3 samples, and a relatively small # tree.
 This is fast to calculate even sequentially and does not warrant # parallelized computation, but provides a good quick example for using UniFrac() # in a parallel fashion.
 The number of cores you should specify during the # backend registration, using registerDoParallel(), depends on your system and # needs.
 3 is chosen here for convenience.
-If your system has only 2 cores, this # will probably fault or run slower than necessary. library(doParallel) data(esophagus) # For SNOW-like functionality (works on Windows): cl <- makeCluster(3) registerDoParallel(cl) UniFrac(esophagus, TRUE) # Force to sequential backed: registerDoSEQ() # For multicore-like functionality (will probably not work on windows), # register the backend like this: registerDoParallel(cores=3) UniFrac(esophagus, TRUE) '''
+If your system has only 2 cores, this # will probably fault or run slower than necessary. '''